 Graduated from a Maine program approved for the education of middle level teachers, together with a formal recommendation from the preparing institution for the endorsement being sought;

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-Passed Basic Skills Test in reading, writing, and mathematics, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.

 Endorsement Eligibility Pathway 2

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-Holds a valid Maine provisional or professional teaching certificate with a K-3, K-8, 5-8, 7-12, or K-12 endorsement;
+Holds a valid Maine professional teaching certificate with a pre-K-3, pre-K-8, 5-8, 6-12, or pre-K-12 endorsement;

 Completed a minimum of 24 semester hours in the areas relevant to the middle level endorsement area being sought.
 For purposes of making this computation, life and physical sciences shall be aggregated and shall include a minimum of nine semester hours in life sciences and a minimum of nine semester hours in physical sciences.
-For purposes of making this computation, world language shall have completed a minimum of 24 semester hours or have earned a score of advanced level or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview administered by a certified ACTFL oral proficiency tester in the modern language endorsement area being sought and earned a score of advanced level or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Writing Proficiency Test in the world language endorsement area being sought;
+For purposes of making this computation, world language shall have completed a minimum of 24 semester hours or have earned a score of “Advanced Low” or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview administered by a certified ACTFL oral proficiency tester in the modern language endorsement area being sought, and earned a score of “Advanced Low” or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Writing Proficiency Test in the world language endorsement area being sought;

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods);

+Completed a minimum of three semester hours in human development, educational psychology, developmental psychology, adolescent psychology, or child development; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-Passed pedagogical knowledge and skills assessment at the appropriate grade level, in accordance with Me.
-Dept. of Ed.
-Reg.
-13, or successful completion of an approved alternative professional studies program.

 Conditional Certificate for this Endorsement

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule; and
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule; and

 Completed a minimum of 24 semester hours in the areas relevant to the middle level endorsement being sought.
 For purposes of making this computation, life and physical sciences shall be aggregated and shall include a minimum of nine semester hours in life sciences and a minimum of nine semester hours in physical sciences.
-For purposes of making this computation, world language shall have completed a minimum of 24 semester hours or have earned a score of advanced level or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview administered by a certified ACTFL oral proficiency tester in the world language endorsement area being sought, earned a score of dvanced level or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Writing Proficiency Test in the world language endorsement area being sought; and
+For world language, shall have completed a minimum of 24 semester hours or have earned a score of “Advanced Low” or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview administered by a certified ACTFL oral proficiency tester in the world language endorsement area being sought, and earned a score of “Advanced Low” or higher on the American Council on the Teaching of Foreign Languages (ACTFL) Writing Proficiency Test in the world language endorsement area being sought; and

-Holds a valid Maine provisional or professional teaching certificate with a K-3, K-8, 5-8, 7-12 or K-12 endorsement.
+Holds a valid Maine professional teaching certificate with a pre-K-3, pre-K-8, 5-8, 6-12 or pre-K-12 endorsement.

 Endorsement: Secondary Teacher

-Function: This endorsement on a teacher certificate allows the holder to teach students in grades 7 through grade 12 in one of the following endorsement areas: 100 English/language arts, 395 life science, 300 mathematics, 350 physical science, or 200 social studies.
+Function: This endorsement on a teacher certificate allows the holder to teach students in grades 6 through grade 12 in one of the following endorsement areas: 100 English/language arts, 200 social studies 300 mathematics, 350 physical science, or 395 life science.